theandrelima/nornflow/docs/how_to_write_workflows.md

         param2: "value2"
 ```

+> **NOTE:** NonrFlow workflows support a powerful variable system, but we won't cover variables at all in this document.
+For a comprehensive guide to NornFlow's variable system, including namespaces, precedence rules, and examples, please refer to the [NornFlow Variables System documentation](nornflow_vars.md).

 ## Required and Optional Fields
 > NOTE: Mind the indentation below.
 It indicates what fields are expected to be nested under what other fields.